brh55/react-native-hero/readme.md

 | minHeight     | num                                                                            | A statically defined height for the hero unit, overrides dynamic sizing based on content.                             |

 ## Contribute
 PR's are welcomed and desired, just abide by rules listed within :squirrel: [contributing.json](http://github.com/brh55/contributing.json).

+### Beginners
+Not sure where to start, or a beginner?
+No problemo!
+Take a look at the [issues page](https://github.com/brh55/react-native-hero/issues) for `low-hanging` or `beginner-friendly` labels as an easy ways to start contributing.

 ## License
 MIT © [Brandon Him](https://github.com/brh55/react-native-hero)